FAQs About Selling On-Exchange & Off-Exchange Under-65 Plans

 No, subsidies or tax credits are only available for plans purchased on the exchange.
 If subsidies enable your client to purchase affordable health care, recommend they purchase a plan on the exchange.

-A few years ago, the Department of Health and Human Services (HHS) estimated that there were 2.5 million Americans enrolled in off-exchange coverage who would have been eligible for subsidies if they switched to the exchange instead.
-Often, clients elect off-exchange coverage for reasons other than cost, but it’s also likely that they don’t realize how much less they’d be paying for health care coverage through the exchange.
+It’s likely that your client doesn’t realize how much less they’d be paying for health care coverage through the exchange.
 With the introduction of the American Rescue Plan (ARP), more individuals are eligible for a premium tax credit.
-Ensure that your client qualifies for these subsidies before enrolling them; they could qualify for more savings than you anticipate!
+Ritter recommends completing a pre-eligibility application even for higher wage earners as they could qualify for more savings through a subsidy than you anticipate!

-How Can I Find Out if My Clients Qualify for a Subsidy?
+How Can I Find Out If My Clients Qualify for a Subsidy?

 To find out if a client is eligible for a premium tax credit, read more about the income eligibility requirements from the IRS.
-By understanding the savings that are possible with the ACA, you can guide your client along the plan choices that may be best for them, their budget, and their needs.
+By understanding the savings that are possible with the ACA, you can guide your client to the plan choices that may be best for them, their budget, and their needs.

 What Is Enhanced Direct Enrollment?

 Enhanced Direct Enrollment (EDE) is a service that allows individuals to enroll in on-exchange coverage without visiting the federal exchange site, HealthCare.gov.
 Approved entities (like HealthSherpa) build and host a version of the HealthCare.gov eligibility application directly on their platform.
 This application is securely integrated on the backend to support the enrollment and post-enrollment follow-up items.
 Even though the consumer does not visit the federal marketplace website, they are still able to utilize all benefits and savings that come along with purchasing health care through the exchange.
+Enhanced Direct Enrollment is only available in FFM states and Georgia at this time.

 What Are the Metal Tiers?